Socialist Autonomous Province of Vojvodina: 1945–1968

 The process was initiated on 30–31 July 1945, when the provisional provincial assembly of Vojvodina decided that the province should join Serbia.
 This decision was confirmed in the third AVNOJ assembly on 10 August 1945, and the law that regulated the autonomous status of Vojvodina within Serbia was adopted on 1 September 1945.
 The final borders of Vojvodina with Croatia and Central Serbia were defined in 1945: Baranja and western Syrmia were assigned to Croatia, while small parts of Banat and Syrmia near Belgrade were assigned to Central Serbia.
 A small part of northern Mačva near Sremska Mitrovica was assigned to Vojvodina.
 The capital city of the province was Novi Sad, which was also the capital of the former Danube Banovina province that existed before World War II.

-The position of Vojvodina within Serbia was defined by the Constitution of Yugoslavia (1946) and the Copnstitution of Serbia (1947).
+The position of Vojvodina within Serbia was defined by the Constitution of Yugoslavia (1946) and the Constitution of Serbia (1947).
 The first Statute of the Autonomous Province of Vojvodina was adopted in 1948, and the second in 1953.
 After the constitutional reform in 1963, the third statute was adopted, in the same year.